decolvin/Data-Science-Projects/README.md

 - Models explored to solve business problem: **Multiple Linear Regression, H2O, LightGBM, XGBoost, Random Forest, Support Vector Regression, Neural Network, Keras Deep Learning LSTM**

 #### Targeted marketing to increase profits
 Instead of sending a pamphlet to all potential donors, this project explored targeting specific groups who were more likely to donate.
 Given a dataset of historical donations and census data, various machine learning classification models were explored to predict whether someone would donate or not.
 Then, machine learning regression models were created to predict how much profit would be made from those who were likely to donate.
+The folder contains the final report from the project, screenshots of both the classification and regression model comparison, and R code used for the project.
 - Models explored to solve business problem: **Logistic Regression, Linear and Quadratic Discriminant Analysis, k-Means, Bagging Ensemble, Random Forest, Gradient Boosting Ensemble, Support Vector Machine, Multiple Linear Regression, Lasso Regression**

 #### Credit Fraud Detection